 For many years, Phelps Health has partnered with Mid-America Transplant Services (MTS) to help ensure individuals in need of a transplant have a second chance at life.
 Although physicians at Phelps Health do not perform transplants, the medical center works with MTS, which coordinates the procurement of vital organs, tissues and eyes in health systems throughout eastern and southern Missouri, southern Illinois and northeastern Arkansas.

 Many Phelps Health patients have been organ and tissue donors and made the generous decision to give the gift of life.
-You can read more about these selfless individuals here.

 Why Is Donation Important?

 Thousands of people die each day due to a lack of organ and tissue donors.
 An organ donor can save the lives of eight people and enrich the lives of at least 50 more.

 Anyone can register to be a donor; however, an individual’s medical state, not age or illness, at the time of death will decide what organs and tissues can be given.
 The opportunity for donation is assessed on a case-by-case basis at the individual’s time of death.